-Data is a new fuel and the demand on skills to tackle the data is rising.
+Data has been considered to be the new fuel for the economy and the demand for skills to tackle the use of data is rising.
 How can data help to tell the story and what are the key steps to approach the process of dataset creation?

 Data literacy is the ability to peruse, comprehend, make, and impart information as data.
 Similar to proficiency as an overall idea, data literacy centres around the skills associated with working with information.
 It is, be that as it may, not like the capacity to analyse text since it requires certain abilities including extracting and handling information.

-Data literacy includes understanding what does data really mean, including the capacity to understand diagrams and outlines and to drive insights from information.
+Data literacy includes understanding what does data really mean, for instance the capacity to understand diagrams and outlines and to drive insights from information.

 Researchers can either initiate data collection (via survey) or use existing data sources (Open Datasets).
 While building their own data set the researcher makes a new set of knowledge to explore the story.
 Unique datasets can even assist the researcher to identify what trends consultants and policy manufacturers haven’t been ready to spot.
 Data becomes a supply of knowledge.
 At the point of applying a data driven approach to the content creation, the well-structured procedure should be respected not to generate irrelevant data.